 The only grounds of appeal are procedural.
 If one party feels that the referee conducted the hearing in a way that was unfair or prejudicial to their case, there is an option to file an appeal against the decision.

-If the attending staff thinks there may be grounds for an appeal, the prison must contact the PS Legal Section in National Office for advice.
+If the attending staff thinks there may be grounds for an appeal, the prison must contact the Legal Services in National Office for advice.

 A District Court Judge will decide whether or not there are grounds for an appeal.